 In new Exchange Server versions, the administrator needs to move public folder mailboxes as well from the default mailbox database to the new mailbox database.
 Here is the command.

 Note: Replace the default mailbox database and new mailbox database name at the bolded sections with the actual names in the above commands.
+One can also restore Exchange Mailbox to a New Exchange Mailbox server.

 Now, system mailboxes are also moved to the new mailbox database and you can confirm it by running the set of Get-Mailbox-Database commands again for the default mailbox database as done previously.